 when a midlife crisis is a crisis

-If it’s too hard to ask for help out loud, we hope these books can offer something to you – they are a kind of conversation between writer and reader, and you might find reassurance, explanation, advice and solace in their pages.
+If it’s too hard to ask for help out loud, I hope the books I’ve linked to here can offer something to you – they are a kind of conversation between writer and reader, and you might find reassurance, explanation, advice and solace in their pages.